We didn’t start NINA to simply sell stuff. Neither of us would last very long in that kind of business anyway.

 This means using sustainable materials where we can, getting to know the makers behind our products, and giving back to local communities.
 Nothing is completely sustainable or ethical.
 But there are better choices – better fabrics, better packaging and better suppliers.

-Our approach is a bit different to other companies.
-Some of our first products in the upcoming NINA collection will be baby clothes made from organic Peruvian pima cotton.
+Some of our first products in the NINA collection will be baby clothes made from organic Peruvian pima cotton.
 We lived in Peru for several months.
 We’ve met with most of the clothing suppliers in and around Lima (and we feel hugely lucky to be working with our partners!).
 We’ve been inside our garment factory, numerous times.
 We’ve had whatsapp video calls with the cotton farmers who grow the cotton.
-We spent time getting to know cotton farming communities all over Peru.
+We spent time getting to know cotton farming communities.
 Hearing the stories.
 Often feeling frustrated at the injustices of global supply chains.
 But also laughing a lot together over avocado on toast.
-We were looking forward to getting out there again in March 2020 but we all know what happened then!
+Our approach is a bit different to other companies - only 6% of clothing brands can tell you where their raw materials are from. .

 The clothing industry is pretty ugly when you dig into it.
-It’s still the case that only 6% of clothing brands can tell you where their raw materials are from.
-Shockingly, children are still being taken out of school and forced to work on cotton fields.
+Children are still being taken out of school and forced to work on cotton fields.
 Garment factories are still locking up their garment workers and throwing away their passports.
 Spates of suicides in cotton farming communities are not uncommon.

 So yes, there’s a really ugly side to it.
 It hit home when we were living in Peru.
-That’s why we’re going slowly but surely into running a business with all the high expectations of how we would expect other businesses to be run.
+That’s why we’re going slowly but surely into running an impact-driven business.

-If you’re working in sustainability or circular fashion or ethical business, we would love to hear from you!
+If you’re working in sustainability or ethical business, we would love to hear from you.
+We’ve also got big ambitions around the circular economy - if you're involved in the circular economy, we would love to chat!